cbos/cbos.github.io/content/posts/20260627-observability-and-ai-hackathon-day-1/index.md

 ### gcx after lunch

 Due to the heat outside, my activity in the afternoon was at a lower pace.
-First, I had to update some of the tools I usually use, including the [Observability Toolkit](https://github.com/grafana/observability-toolkit).
+First, I had to update some of the tools I usually use, including the [Observability Toolkit](https://github.com/cbos/observability-toolkit).
 I have updated all components to the latest version.

 Next I started to play around with the `gcx` tool.
 I had to install it.
-You can follow the usual steps to install gcx at https://grafana.com/docs/grafana/latest/as-code/observability-as-code/grafana-cli/gcx/installation/
+You can follow the usual steps to install gcx at [Grafana gcx documentation](https://grafana.com/docs/grafana/latest/as-code/observability-as-code/grafana-cli/gcx/installation/)
 But I configured my systems with [Chezmoi](https://www.chezmoi.io), so I updated my config:

 ```toml